xrdocs/ncs5500/_tutorials/coexistence-between-bfd-over-bundle-and-bfd-over-logical-bundle.md

 From the above output we can see that, when the option "logical" is used BLB will always create a real session.

+## Which mode to choose: Inherit vs Logical ?

+## Memory and Scale Impact

 ## Summary

-We covered a quick background BoB and BLB and what are their limitations.
-Hope this article was helpful to understand the use case of BLB and BoB coexistence.
+We covered a quick background BoB and BLB and what are their limitations are when using either of them.
+We also saw how the BoB and BLB coexistence can help BFD converge faster and give better results.
+We saw the configuration examples along with igp as ISIS.
+This is supported with OSPF, BGP as well as static.
+Hope this article was helpful.